charleslemaire0/TeenAstro/UniversalMainUnit/README.md

 ### Introduction

-This is an early release of the TeenAstro redesign documented [here](https://fdesvallees.github.io/teenastro/swDesign/UniversalMainUnit/).
+This is a release of the TeenAstro redesign documented [here](https://fdesvallees.github.io/teenastro/swDesign/UniversalMainUnit/).
 See also [docs/overview.md](../docs/overview.md) for the main TeenAstro architecture.

 It dynamically supports both step/dir and position/velocity interface.
 It is possible to run each motor with a different interface.